JoPe99/helsinki-city-bike/README.md

 <span style="color:red">Tests clear the backend database when run!</span>

+Tests are run in a Github Actions pipeline on every push to the main branch.

 ##### Frontend

 Frontend tests include some very simple tests of data formatting functions, and an integration test with the backend API.
 The tests require that the backend is running.

-To run the frontend tests, open command line in the frontend directory and run:
+To run the frontend tests locally, open command line in the frontend directory and run:

 Unit tests:
 ```